casualwriter/casual-markdown-page/README.md

 ## casual-markdown-page

-[Casual-Markdown-Page](https://github.com/casualwriter/casual-markdown-page) directly use markdown files as web page or web site.
+[Casual-Markdown-Page](https://github.com/casualwriter/casual-markdown-page) directly use markdown files as web page or web site (ie. markdown-as-webpage).

 Just a html file [index.html](source/index.html) to load markdown file into web page by the syntax of `index.html?file={markdown-file.md}`